 Is Receivable Management Services a scam?

-They’re legit.
 According to its website, Receivable Management Services “provides debt recovery services to companies from a wide range of industries.”
+These industries include such as medical, insurance, finance, telecommunications, and retail.
 RMS states that it is “committed to resolving your inquiries in a timely manner,” and encourages site visitors to contact them with any questions during business hours, Central Time.

 RMS’ website is unique in several regards.
 It is bilingual in English and French, which is not typical for businesses in the United States, where Spanish is usually the second primary language.
 Furthermore, although the site is superficially well-designed and visually appealing, it contains almost no information about RMS’ client base, collections practices, or compliance policies.
 RMS’ home page has three options for site visitors—an email address, a toll-free phone number, and a link to an online pay portal.
 Site visitors have to clink on the About page to learn that RMS is a debt recovery service, and they do not provide any information beyond that basic description.